 Seduction is, in short, trying to get away with something.

 Courting is trying to give to something.
-Trying, often futilely and often failing, to give something worthy and beautiful to that which we love.
-But even in the most disastrous attempts to give where we fail extravagantly, there’s something in the extravagance itself that feeds something.
+Trying, often futilely and often failing, to give something worthy and beautiful to those we love.
+But even in the most disastrous attempts to give where we fail extravagantly, there’s something in the extravagance itself that feeds something good in us.
 Courting is about leaving space so that the one you are courting has room to move towards you of their own volition, leaving room for them to come closer to you.
 It also allows for the courted one to move away – it is an invitation, and allows space for choice in the recipient.

-If you’re treated poorly in dating, you make someone more human by letting them know your feelings and not letting them behave so poorly in your presence.
+If you’re treated poorly in a dating scenario, you make someone more human by letting them know your feelings and not letting them behave so poorly in your presence.

 And we don’t share our feelings about people’s behaviour in order that they will love us for being so wise and helpful.
 If we’re doing it to get their approval then we’ve already begun to slide down the hill of seduction without noticing it.

-We can share the impact their actions had on us and then a let go gracefully of the need for them to do anything in particular with that information.
-I think the not being attached to a result from them is central to courtesy.
+We can share the impact their actions had on us and then let go gracefully of the need for them to do anything in particular with that information.
+I think the not being attached to a result is central to courtesy.

 The Soft Handshake